 True competition will ensure only effective, popular products survive and less popular, over-priced ones do not.

-> Unlike the elitists and those with a naive faith in government, I would prefer to see millions of decision makers rather than a small handful free to make their healthcare choices.
+Unlike the elitists and those with a naive faith in government, I would prefer to see millions of decision makers, rather than a small handful of government agents, free to make their own healthcare choices.

 After all, only the individual knows what is right for them, and to claim a stranger subject to corrupting influences is a better judge seems downright dangerous to me!